Flows

 Figure 1: Diagram showing the flow of objects and functions to create a new package.

-Extracting resource properties from data
+Extracting properties from data

 Updating README after changing package or resource properties